celestiaorg/docs/docs/developers/environment.md

 Celestia-app and celestia-node are written in [Golang](https://go.dev/) so we must install Golang to build and run them.

+> If you are running an Arabica node, you will need to install Golang Version
+> 1.19.1

 ### If you are running Ubuntu Linux 20.04 (LTS) on an AMD Machine

 ```bash